 Winning Strategies for Withstanding a Frye Challenge

 As litigation has become more complex, most advanced civil lawsuits rely on testimony from expert witnesses.
 Expert witnesses play a pivotal role in the jury’s determination of the outcome at trial.
 The expert witness is in a unique position to offer their opinion as testimony.
-Such testimony is allowable based on the education and expertise of the expert witness themselves.
+Such testimony is allowable based on the education and expertise of the expert witnesses themselves.
 However, the challenges for admitting such testimony can be daunting when examining the Frye standard.

 The Frye Standard – A History